-- 🛞 List item 1 level 2

-- \Leftrightarrow List item 1 level 2

-- List item 2 level 1
+- List item 1 level 1

+- Substitute State Stat

 - List item 3 level 1

-- 🛞 List item 3 level 2

 To update a list style, simply modify a list that uses the style and then use the UPDATE option in the styles list, the same way you update ordinary Paragraph styles.
 The list will update whatever list level the text cursor is placed in - or all selected levels if you have more than one level selected - with the UPDATE option reflecting your choice.